VR-Biomolecules/HandsOnDNA/README.md

 You can download and play Hand-On DNA from [our latest release](https://github.com/VR-Biomolecules/HandsOnDNA/releases/tag/v1.0).
 There are two different version of Hand-On DNA available.

 ### Hands-On DNA (Full)
 The original experience aimed at Stage 1 tertairy biology students.
-This version assumes some level of high school chemistry and biology knowledge, takes 20-30 minutes to complete, and includes all 5 leanring exercises in the Cell scene.
+This version assumes some level of high school chemistry and biology knowledge, takes 20-30 minutes to complete, and includes all 5 learning exercises in the Cell scene.

 ### Hands-On DNA (Abridged)
 An outreach version of Hands-On DNA that can be played by anyone.
 This version assumes no knowledge of chemistry or biology and takes 5-10 minutes to complete.
 It has the full Lab scene and a shorter version of the Cell scene where players can smash up the DNA with a baseball bat and try to find the subunits in the fastest time.